ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 Tables are transferred over the network, and data is grouped individually on partitions.
 Each table goes over the network once.

 ### Broadcast Hash Join
 One of the tables is smaller than the other.
-This table can fit in memory, so it is broadcasted to all executors in the cluster, and a a
+This table can fit in memory, so it is broadcasted to all executors in the cluster, and a standard hash join

 # Spark Machine Learning
 ```{Python}